sandravgabriel/list-template/README.md

 ## 🧪 Testing

-The project includes a starter setup for testing (which is currently WIP):
+The project includes a starter setup for testing:

 *   **Unit Tests:** Located in `app/src/test/`.
 These test ViewModels and other business logic components using JUnit 4 and MockK.
 Turbine is used for testing Kotlin Flows.
-    *   Run with: `./gradlew testDebugUnitTest`
 *   **Instrumented/UI Tests (Optional - if you add them):** Located in `app/src/androidTest/`.
-    *   Run with: `./gradlew connectedAndroidTest`